nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > * The `p/PRICE` parameter is also required so that stocks with different remaining shelf life can have different prices.

 > :warning: Warning
-> * If medication exists, description and maximum quantity will be optional parameters.
-If you include `d/DESCRIPTION` or  `m/MAX_QUANTITY` parameter, it will be ignored and MediVault will add the medication with the existing description and existing maximum quantity.
+> * If medication exists, `d/DESCRIPTION` and `m/MAX_QUANTITY` will be optional parameters.
+If you include `d/DESCRIPTION` or `m/MAX_QUANTITY` parameter, it will be ignored and MediVault will add the medication with the existing description and existing maximum quantity in stocks.
 > * If medication exists, the medication to be added has the same `e/EXPIRY_DATE`, the value in the `p/PRICE` parameter will be ignored and the existing price will be used.
+> * You may not be able to `receiveorder` if the order quantity + current stock quantity > max quantity.

 Format: `receiveorder i/ID p/PRICE e/EXPIRY_DATE (d/DESCRIPTION m/MAX_QUANTITY)`